reymon359/collman/README.md

 ## Visualize it

-To visualize a Collection in a better way Collman autogenerates the files needed to integrate with [Docsify.](https://github.com/docsifyjs/docsify/).
+To visualize a Collection in a better way, Collman generates the files needed to integrate with [Docsify.](https://github.com/docsifyjs/docsify/).
 Therefore, you just have to:

 1. Install Docsify: `npm i docsify-cli -g`
 2. And run: `docsify serve docs`